 Korean mega-genius Kim Ung-Yong (1962-) could have conversations at six months, could read in Japanese, Korean, German, and English by the age of 4 and could perform complex calculus by the time he was 5.
 From the ages of 3 to 6, he sat in on University physics courses.
-The Guinness Book of World Records recognizes Kim as having the world's highest IQ which is estimated to be over 210.
+At one time, the Guinness Book of World Records recognized Kim as having the world's highest IQ, which was estimated to be over 210.
 Yowza.

 7. Pablo Picasso // Artist

 Spanish artist Pablo Picasso (1881-1973) showed his talents for art at a very early age.
 His mother claims (as mothers often do) that his first words were "piz, piz"—short for "lapis" (Spanish for "pencil").
 But there is non-mom-derived evidence of his prodigious talent: Picasso drew "Picador" when he was just 8 years old.

 8. Anna Paquin // Actor

 Actress Anna Paquin (1982-) won an Academy Award for Best Supporting Actress for her debut acting performance in The Piano when she was just 11 years old.
-Why do I choose to showcase Ms. Paquin here instead of the youngest Oscar winner in Tatum O’Neal who won at age 10?
-Well, Anna now plays Sookie Stackhouse on HBO’s True Blood, which only serves to enhance her general awesomeness.
+Since then, she's won numerous other awards, including a Golden Globe for True Blood.

 9. Wayne Gretzky // Hockey Player

 Canadian hockey star Wayne Gretzky (1961-) was playing against 10-year-olds when he was only 6.
 The uniforms intended for the 10-year-olds were far too large for the undersized Gretzky, who tucked his sweater into the right side of his pants: a tradition he continued throughout his hockey career.
 When he was 10, he scored an incredible 378 goals and added 139 assists in just one season.

 10. John Stuart Mill // Economist and Philosopher